Home

 Clenon C. Minard was born on July 22, 1838 near Scio, Harrison County, OH, the son of Solomon and Rachel (Little) Minard Sr.

-On July 9, 1860, in Knox County, Clenon married widow Mary Ann (Kunkle) Ruby, the daughter of Samuel and Magdalena (Bulyer) Kunkle.
-The ceremony was performed by L.L.
-Larimore, a minister.
+On July 9, 1860, in Knox County, at the age of 22, Clenon married 24-year-old widow Mary Ann (Kunkle) Ruby (1836-1899), the daughter of Samuel and Magdalena (Bulyer) Kunkle.
+The ceremony was performed by Rev. L.L.
+Larimore.

 Sadly, son William died at age 21 months on Dec.
 5, 1861.
 He is buried at the Cumberland Presbyterian "Mount Zion" Cemetery near Nunda.
 It is located on the east side of Swendal Road, and north side of Reed Road, about 3.5 miles west of Jelloway in Knox County.
 (Note -- a "Jacqueline Minard" -- age 3 years, and the daughter of "Rev. J.H. and S.E.
 Minard" -- is marked as being buried there as well.
 This will be investigated further since the relationship of Jacqueline and her parents to our Minards is not precisely known.)